kyoro/android_apk/README.md

 This gem library is Android application package file (.apk) analyzer. you can read any information of android apk files.

+## Attention
+You must set path to 'AndroidSDK/platform-tools'.
+And you must can execute 'aapt' command.

 ## How to use

 ```